 4. Overcome the “Forgetting Curve” by reviewing info regularly

-One of the most common study problems is that people tend to forget information over time.
+One of the most common study problems is that people tend to forget information over a period of time.

 In fact, studies have shown that humans lose about half of their newly learned within just a few days if they don’t regularly review the material.

-This means taking a little bit of time every day to go over what you’ve learned in the past, rather than waiting until the last minute before a test.
+This means taking a little bit of time every day to go over what you’ve learned in the past and any new material, rather than waiting until the last minute before a test.
 It’s about forming true daily study habits with ongoing, multiple sessions each week.

-Regular review will help you keep information fresh in your mind and make sure you don’t forget anything important over long periods of time.
+Regular reviews will help you keep information fresh in your mind and make sure you don’t forget anything important over long periods of time.
 If you implement this, you’ll find you retain the information far more easily and quickly.

 When it comes to study methods, using mind maps can be incredibly effective during the learning process.